arunbohara20641213-hue/chris-tmas-tree/README.md

 ## Features

-Animated falling snow
+--Animated falling snow

-Colored tree with random ornaments
+--Colored tree with random ornaments

-Star on top of the tree
+--Star on top of the tree

-Customizable colors, height, and width
+--Customizable colors, height, and width

-Runs in Windows, Linux, and macOS terminals
+--Runs in Windows, Linux, and macOS terminals

 ## Prerequisites